dysbulic/tip/blog/wordpress/wp-content/plugins/podpress/readme.txt

 Contributors: seek3r, macx, iscifi
 Donate link: http://www.mightyseek.com/podpress_donate.php
 Requires at least: 2.2
-Tested up to: 3.2.1
+Tested up to: 3.1
-Stable Tag: 8.8.10.12
+Stable Tag: 8.8.9.2

 A plugin for Podcasters using WordPress.

 == Description ==
 podPress adds a lot of features designed to make WordPress the ideal platform for hosting a podcast.

-podPress 8.8.10.12 includes a bug fix.
-You can read more about this version in the [Changelog](http://wordpress.org/extend/plugins/podpress/changelog/) and pay attention to the [Upgrade](http://wordpress.org/extend/plugins/podpress/other_notes/) section.
+podPress 8.8.10 includes new functions and several bug fixes.
+Read more about this version in the [Changelog](http://wordpress.org/extend/plugins/podpress/changelog/) and pay attention to the [Upgrade](http://wordpress.org/extend/plugins/podpress/other_notes/) section.

+Thank you to all who have reported bugs and have made improvement proposals.
+Special thanks to [Ray (raymer)](http://wordpress.org/support/profile/68146) who did extensive tests with the develpment versions of 8.8.5+ and helped a lot!
+(Most patches for v8.8.5+ were made by [Tim Berger (ntm)](http://profiles.wordpress.org/ntm/)) If somebody else is also interested in maintaining podPress while the main developers are out, please send an email to admin [at] laptoptips.ca.

 Features: